-- The written determination of responsibility; - The audio or audio visual recording or transcript of the hearing; - Any disciplinary sanctions imposed on the Respondent; - Any remedies provided to the Complainant; - Any appeal and its outcome; - Any informal resolution and its outcome; - Any records of actions taken in response to any Formal Complaints, including requests for supportive measures and the College's conclusion that its response was not deliberately indifferent plus documentation of action designed to restore or preserve the Complainant's equal access;
+- The written determination of responsibility; - The audio or audiovisual recording or transcript of the hearing; - Any disciplinary sanctions imposed on the Respondent; - Any remedies provided to the Complainant; - Any appeal and its outcome; - Any informal resolution and its outcome;

-• If the College did not provide the Complainant's requested supportive measures, the reasons why the College's response was not clearly unreasonable under the known circumstances.
+- Any records of actions taken in response to any Formal Complaints, including requests for supportive measures and the College's conclusion that its response was not deliberately indifferent plus documentation of action designed to restore or preserve the Complainant's equal access; - If the College did not provide the Complainant's requested supportive measures, the reasons why the College's response was not clearly unreasonable under the known circumstances.

-A copy/copies of the final outcome or determination letter from any formal disciplinary action will be maintained in accordance to the following guidelines:
+A copy/copies of the final outcome or determination letter from any formal disciplinary action will be maintained in accordance with the following guidelines:

-- Students: In the Student's file, maintained by the Vice President and Dean of Student Life. - Staff: In the Staff member's personnel file, maintained in the Human Resources Department. - Faculty: In the Faculty member's personnel file, maintained in the Human Resources Department, and within the office of the Vice President of Academic Affairs.
+- Students: In the Student's file, maintained by the Office of Student Life. - Staff: In the Staff member's personnel file, maintained in the Human Resources Department. - Faculty: In the Faculty member's personnel file, maintained by the Human Resources Department, and the Office of Academic Affairs.